MubasharRafique/healthcaresolutions/README.md

 # HealthCare Solutions

-# Solution Include 2 Projects
+# Solution Includes 2 Projects

 - Windows Service Project
 - Web Project

-require Windows Service Project
+Windows Service Project

+   - For the windows service debugging.
+I have added windows form page (debug Form).
+It helps in the debugging also shows logs info on the view.
+   - For to test this simple start the service project

-   - Right click on Service1 file and select view code option.
+   - Go to Service project and right click on Service1 file and select view code option.
-   - Few cofiguration and services initialization on the top.
+   - In this file, I have initialized few service classes on the top..
    - OnStart funtion is the starting point.

-   -In this function handling the logs,interval and performing the read,insert,update cases
+   -In this function I am handling the logs,interval and performing the read,insert,update cases

     protected override void OnStart(string[] args)
     {